EtherealEngine/Blockchain-in-a-Box/packages/contracts/README.md

     Your best option is to download Metamask.
 Create a new Metamask wallet for this purpose so you can use the private keys for your signing authority.

 2. Several BIP39 mnemonics and private keys
- -- Treasury addresses, for handling tokens owned by your treasury -- Signing addresses, for handling chain transfers and other transactions -- Private keys for each of the networks you want to interact with
+ -- Treasury addresses, for handling assets and coin owned by your treasury -- Signing addresses, for handling chain transfers and other transactions -- Private keys for each of the networks you want to interact with